San Francisco Pedestrian Accident Lawyers

 – ARASH KHORSANDI

-California, like other states, has laws that apply to traffic accidents, including accidents involving pedestrians.
-Following the applicable laws will keep everyone, both pedestrians and motorists, safe.
+California, like other states, has laws that govern traffic accidents, including those involving pedestrians.
+Following the applicable rules will keep everyone, both pedestrians and motorists, safe.

 California is a comparative negligence state.
 Comparative negligence means that the amount of the plaintiff’s monetary award, if any, is reduced based on the percentage of negligence assigned to you.
 That means that a jury may find that the driver was negligent and caused the accident, but you did something to contribute to your injuries.
 For example, the driver may have run a red light, but if you jaywalked, you may be found to have contributed to the accident.
 If your final judgment is $100,000 and you are 10 percent at fault, your final award will be $90,000.